kornysietsma/clj-ng-rest-sample/README.md

 ## libraries/frameworks used

-Clojure uses compojure for routing, liberator for REST, Midje for tests
+The API uses compojure for routing, liberator for REST, Midje for tests

+Stuart Sierra's component library is used for dependency and lifecycle management: https://github.com/stuartsierra/component

 Hiccup is included for html templating, but not really used - the main page is just static html for now.